trackie-nz/trackie-theme/README.md

 Custom theme for Actual Budget.
-Based on https://github.com/samekh248/actual-butterfly-theme